BrightcoveOS/ios-player-samples/PlayerUI/Flutter/README.md

 1. Run the command `flutter attach -d 'XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX' --app-id com.yourcompany.FlutterPlayer` using the *id* retrieved in the previous step and the *Bundle Identifier*, for this example the bundle identifier is *com.yourcompany.FlutterPlayer*.
 1. You can restart or reload the widgets in your terminal.
 1. Using *Visual Studio Code* you can debug the variables or adding break points for the Flutter code.

+### Using the Brightcove IMA Plugin

+The FlutterPlayer sample project is configured to support the IMA Plugin for Brightcove Player SDK for iOS.
+By default the IMA related code is commented out so that you can build the project without the IMA SDK depdendency.

+If you wish to enable the IMA functionality you will need to uncomment the IMA specific code.